 Are you aware that you need the Town's approval to do so?

-This form is used is residents or companies are wishing to store or utilise the Town's verges, roads or footpaths, for activities that they are not generally used for.
+This form is used is residents or companies are wishing to store goods or utilise the Town's verges, roads or footpaths.

 If you wish to do any of these activities or ones of similar nature, please complete the below form and return to the Town's Administration Centre, or via email at email@example.com

 The reasons that the Town wishes to limit the storage on the verge is because:

 - The more storage of materials on the verge there is, the more likely there is damage to public assets which increases costs, plus potential hazards to pedestrians;

 - The storage of materials for long periods detracts from the look of the streetscape for other community members creating an eyesore; and

 - To avoid possible conflict with our works, or works by others such as Western Power.
 By knowing what might be on verges at certain times, we can inform the right people and avoid dramas that might occur due to access issues.

 The approval process is not a complex one, and it is paramount that you apply for these approvals to avoid being penalised for storing items on your verge or blocking footpaths and roads.
 No item is to be placed on the verge until you have received a formal written approval from the Town.
 Fees may apply for longer periods to encourage material to be moved onto people’s private property.